Blotch3D/Blotch3D/README.md

 AlphaTestEffect, see online for details.)

-For these reasons Blotch3D includes a custom shader file called BlBasicEffectAlphaTest (to be held in code as a BlBasicEffect object) that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
+For these reasons Blotch3D includes a custom shader file called BlBasicEffectAlphaTest (to be managed with a BlBasicEffect object) that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
 Set its "AlphaTestThreshold" to specify what alpha value merits drawing the pixel.
 See the [Custom effects](#custom-effects) section and the SpriteAlphaTexture example for